wpengine/hwptoolkit/docs/plugins/wpgraphql-logging/how-to/logger-add-handler/index.md

 > \[!NOTE]
 > You could also use the [RotatingFileHandler](https://github.com/Seldaek/monolog/blob/main/src/Monolog/Handler/RotatingFileHandler.php) and implement `$maxFiles` to delete older files.

-## Example 2: Replace the default handler
+## Example 2: Replace the default database handler

-Return your own array of handlers from the same filter to replace the default handler entirely.
+In this example, we will replace the default database handler with the new Monolog handler.

 ```php
 <?php